haxdds/dojima/README.md

 # dojima

-an sdk for trading crypto derivatives on ledgerx/ftx
+A bare bones SDK for trading crypto derivatives on FTX US Derivatives (Formerly LedgerX).